Here at Rocks Off, our vinyl record collection is constantly growing.

 Don’t get us wrong, we aren’t complaining about this, but any lover of vinyl records knows that the more you own, the more cleaning you need to do!

-Fortunately, cleaning a vinyl record doesn’t have to be a hard task, but there are a few key points in knowing how to clean a vinyl record you should know about.
+Fortunately, cleaning a vinyl record isn’t nearly as hard as online music lessons or rocket surgery, but there are a few key points in knowing how to clean a vinyl record you should know about.

 Below we will take you through 3 quick and easy steps to cleaning your vinyl records, and a bonus tool if you have older vinyl that needs a deep clean and a little more TLC!

 Rocks Off Magazines Best Way to Clean Vinyl Records

 If you plan on starting a vinyl record collection or are uncovering an old collection that has been in storage, knowing how to clean a vinyl record safely is absolutely crucial to ensuring the longevity of your collection.

 Fortunately, the kit you need to clean your vinyl records quickly and effectively is simple to use and inexpensive!
 This small investment will make your life much easier and can save you countless dollars in damaged vinyl and turntable styluses in the long run.

 Anti-Static Record Brush: We recommend the Boundless Audio Record Cleaner Brush.
 It’s really good at removing dust and dirt without damaging the vinyl.
 Its well-made with carbon fiber bristles and it’s anti-static properties eliminates static charge which attract dust in the first place.

 Velvet Record Brush and Record Cleaner Solution: We recommend this Record Cleaner Kit by Big Fudge.
 It includes a velvet brush and cleaning spray which is perfect for cleaning into those deep grooves.
 It also includes a stylus brush to remove debris from the record needle safely.